General Child Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-APS improves significantly with anticoagulation therapy, which reduces the risk of further clots in veins and arteries.
-Treatment should be lifelong, since there is a high risk of further clots in individuals who stop warfarin treatment.
+APS affects fewer than 200,000 people.
+Treatment is aimed at thinning the blood to prevent clots from forming and to keep existing clots from getting larger.
+Treatment should be lifelong.
 Doctors often recommend that individuals stop smoking, exercise regularly, and eat a healthy diet to prevent high blood pressure and diabetes, which are diseases that increase the risk for stroke.
-Treating pregnant women with aspirin or heparin usually prevents miscarriages related to APS.

 National Institute of Neurological Disorders and Stroke.
 NINDS Antiphospholipid Syndrome Information Page.
-Available at: https://www.ninds.nih.gov/disorders/antiphosphlipid/antiphospholipid.htm.
-Last accessed January 24, 2014.
+Available at: https://www.ninds.nih.gov/health-information/disorders/antiphospholipid-syndrome.
+Accessed July 7, 2023.

 The information in this document is for general educational purposes only.
 It is not intended to substitute for personalized professional advice.
 Although the information was obtained from sources believed to be reliable, MedLink LLC, its representatives, and the providers of the information do not guarantee its accuracy and disclaim responsibility for adverse consequences resulting from its use.
 For further information, consult a physician and the organization referred to herein.